MyJetTools/my-tcp-sockets/README.md

 Using Tags System

 ## 0.1.7
-* Client connection settings is read each connection;
+* Client connection settings are read each connection;